-- Identifies appropriate learner outcomes from POS and summarizes them in terms of what students will be able to do as a result of the planned activities; 10% - Plans and adequately describes appropriate teacher strategies and student activities that clearly connect to each learner outcome; 40% - Rubric specifically includes ways to assess acquisition of all identified POS learner outcomes; 30% - Overall plan is logical, cohesive, professional and adheres to format requirements including accommodations for ELL, ADHD, and gifted 20% - Accommodations planning will require getting to know the student profiles and spending time reviewing Part 2 of Making A Difference (Alberta Education, 2010).
-Supporting accommodation suggestions with the source and page numbers is required.
+- Identifies appropriate learner outcomes from POS and summarizes them in terms of what students will be able to do as a result of the planned activities; 10% - Plan follows class template and adequately describes appropriate teacher strategies and student activities that clearly connect to each learner outcome; 40% - Rubric follows class template and specifically includes ways to assess acquisition of all identified POS learner outcomes; 30% - Overall plan is logical, cohesive, professional and adheres to format requirements including assigned templates provided in D2L, page count, and accommodations for an ELL, ADHD, and gifted student 20% - Accommodations planning will require getting to know the student profiles (provided in class) and spending time reviewing Part 2 of Making A Difference (Alberta Education, 2010).
+Supporting accommodation suggestions with the source and page numbers is required. - Max 6 pages including: Cover Page (1).
+Explanatory Page (1 max).
+Lesson Plan pages (2 max).
+Rubric (1 max), References / Endnotes (1).